Princess Olga of Savoy-Aosta

-Princess Olga Isabelle of Greece, Duchess of Aosta (Πριγκίπισσα Όλγα της Ελλάδας; born 11 November 1971), is the younger daughter of author Prince Michael of Greece and Denmark and Marina Karella, an artist and daughter of the Greek business magnate Theódoros Karéllas.
+Princess Olga Isabelle of Savoy-Aosta, Duchess of Aosta (née Princess Olga of Greece; Πριγκίπισσα Όλγα της Ελλάδας; born 11 November 1971), is the younger daughter of author Prince Michael of Greece and Denmark and Marina Karella, an artist and daughter of the Greek business magnate Theódoros Karéllas.
 Olga is married to her second cousin Prince Aimone, Duke of Aosta.

 Early life

 Princess Olga was born on 11 November 1971 in Athens, Greece.
 She is the younger sister of Princess Alexandra and grew up in Paris and New York, spending summers at the family's island retreat at Patmos, Greece.
 She chose to attend boarding school in England, studied history in Rome, and is a graduate of Princeton University.
 She also holds a degree from Columbia University's Graduate School of Architecture, Planning and Preservation.
 Although Olga worked for a while in interior decoration, she went to Panama to photograph and study phalaena.
 Later, as a lepidopterist, she helped to set up and then worked in the Liquid Jungle Lab in Panama in co-operation with the Smithsonian Tropical Research Institute and the Woods Hole Oceanographic Institution.
 She is also a journalist and filmmaker.

 As Princess Olga's parents' marriage is morganatic, and therefore non-dynastic, she is a Greek princess by birth but not a Danish princess, used the style Her Highness instead of Her Royal Highness (until her marriage), and is excluded from the line of succession to the former Greek throne.